ZrutrA/ESP32-Captive-WiFi-login-page/README.md

 ## Connection diagram

 To build the device with ESP32-WiFi-Captive-Portal, I used the XIAO ESP32S3 module with an external WiFi antenna (any ESP32 module with an external or built-in antenna can be used).
-I also used a green LED (330 ohm resistor protects the LED from damage) and a USB A to micro USB cable.
+I also used a green LED (330 ohm resistor protects the LED from damage) and a USB-A to USB-C cable.
 I connected the diode to output 3.
 If we connect the LED to another output in our module, remember to change the led_gpio=3 parameter in the program to the appropriate one.

 ![ESP32-Captive-WiFi-login-page-Connection](https://github.com/ZrutrA/ESP32-Captive-WiFi-login-page/assets/155777818/175acfb6-882d-4bd8-ba63-a6223a130704)